matsengrp/dpvt-experiments-1/README.md

 Alternatively, run `snakemake --snakefile train/Snakefile -c[num_cores]` in the root directory, or from any directory with the `--snakefile` path argument replaced as appropriate.

+### Neural Network models

+We have four different models:
+- `TraverseNN`
+- `TraverseAvgPooling`
+- `TraverseMaxPooling`
+- `TransformerEncoderTraversal`

+Details about these models can be foung in [dpvt](https://github.com/matsengrp/dpvt)

+### Training data

+[TODO: explain how to generate this data, when those files are merged in.]

+Nicknames for the datasets and paths to those datasets must be provided in a `dpvt_zoo.py`.
+We assume that each dataset is given by one file that contains a pickled dictionary.
+The keys of this dictionary shall be trees and their values lists of `0`s and `1`s indicating if an edge (indexed in pre-order) is present in a MP tree or not.
+Trees are allowed to have varying lengths.
+The current implementation reads such a dictionary and splits it into training, validation, and test set.
+Training set is used to train our models, validation set is used for hyperparameter optimization and to assess overfitting, and the test set is used for evaluating the trained models.

+### Device

+By default, we train on CPUs.
+If the device is changed to `gpu` or `cuda` in the config file, we use the TraversalDataset structure and convert trees to tensors representing traversals on the trees.
+A detailed explanation of this can be found in [dpvt](https://github.com/matsengrp/dpvt).

 ## Logging training